bagder/uncurled/mine/c-ares.md

 a lot.

-In OpenSSF's [criticality score](https://github.com/ossf/criticality_score) update in early 2021 where they rank how critical Open Source projects are to the world, they put c-ares as #2153 out of 102,507.
+In OpenSSF's [criticality score](https://github.com/ossf/criticality_score) from early 2021 in which they rank how critical Open Source projects are to the world, they ranked c-ares as #2153 out of 102,507 (in the top 2.1%)).

+In their November 2022 update, c-ares ranked #5324 of 999,000 (in the top 0.54%).